Edna F. Kelly

 Edna Flannery Kelly (August 20, 1906 – December 14, 1997) was an American politician who served ten terms as a Democratic member of the United States House of Representatives from New York from 1949 to 1969.

 Biography

 Kelly was born in East Hampton, New York.
+Her father was postmaster and clerk of Kings County William E. Kelly.
 She graduated from Hunter College in 1928.
 She was a delegate to the 1948 Democratic National Convention, 1952 Democratic National Convention, 1956 Democratic National Convention, 1960 Democratic National Convention, and 1968 Democratic National Convention.
 She spoke for the nomination of New York Governor W. Averell Harriman, touting his anti-communist credentials at the 1956 convention; and she seconded his nomination.

 Tenure in Congress

 She was elected to Congress in 1949 to fill the vacancy caused by the death of Andrew L. Somers and served from November 8, 1949 until January 3, 1969.
 She was a Democratic National Committee member from 1956 until 1968.

 Throughout her 19-year career in the House, Kelly was recognized for her expertise in foreign affairs, serving as the chair of the Subcommittee on Europe and retiring from Congress as the third ranking member of the House Committee on Foreign Affairs.
 During her tenure, Kelly was responsible for measures that settled displaced people after World War II and refugees for Russia and Eastern Europe.
 She also helped to create the United States Arms Control and Disarmament Agency.

 One news report pointed to her advocacy of "women's and social issues, drawing attention to inequities in pay, credit and tax policy, including what she considered inadequate deductions for child care."
 This work culminated in passage of the Internal Revenue Code of 1954.

 Kelly can also be credited with promoting the first equal pay for equal work bill, which she introduced in 1951.
 It was a landmark effort, which established a new era in the fight for women's equality.
 She was in attendance when President John F. Kennedy signed the Equal Pay Act into law June 10, 1963.